geoyogesh/GeoETL/docs/USERGUIDE.md

 ### Planned Formats (Phase 2)

+This is a partial list of formats planned for implementation in Phase 2.
+For a complete list of all drivers, run `geoetl-cli drivers`.

 | Driver | Long Name | Status |
 |--------|-----------|--------|
 | GeoJSONSeq | GeoJSONSeq: sequence of GeoJSON features | Planned |